Los Angeles, California Population 2020

 Los Angeles Demographics

 Los Angeles is an incredibly diverse city, home to people from over 140 countries who speak 224 languages that have been identified.
-Ethnic communities like Koreatown, Chinatown, Thai Town, Little Ethiopia and Little Tokyo show what a multilingual and cultural city Los Angeles is today.
+Ethnic communities like Koreatown, Chinatown, Thai Town, Little Ethiopia, and Little Tokyo show what a multilingual and cultural city Los Angeles is today.

 Mexicans comprise the largest ethnic group of Latinos in Los Angeles with 31.9% of the population, followed by Salvadorans (6%) and Guatemalans (3.6%).
 While the Latino population is spread throughout the city and its metropolitan area, it's most heavily concentrated in East Los Angeles, which has a very long established Central American and Mexican American community.

 The largest Asian ethnic groups include Filipinos (3.2%) and Koreans (2.9%), which are mostly concentrated in Koreatown and Historic Filipinotown, respectively.
-Chinese people, who account for 1.8% of the city's population, live primarily outside of the city limits, although they have a large presence in Chinatown.
-Both Thaitown and Chinatown are home to many Thais and Cambodians in Los Angeles, while Japanese people make up 0.9% of the city's population and live primarily in Little Toyko in downtown Los Angeles and the Sawtelle area of West Los Angeles.
+Chinese people, who account for 1.8% of the city's population, live primarily outside of the city limits, although they have a significant presence in Chinatown.
+Both Thaitown and Chinatown are home to many Thais and Cambodians in Los Angeles, while Japanese people makeup 0.9% of the city's population and live primarily in Little Toyko in downtown Los Angeles and the Sawtelle area of West Los Angeles.

 The African American population of Los Angeles is most dense in South Los Angeles, particularly the Watts and Crenshaw neighborhoods.
 Given the substantial immigration from Central America and Mexico, Latinos and Hispanics have now outnumbered black people in the city, although the black population in L.A. was higher than the Hispanic population in 1970.
-In fact, many neighborhoods that were once predominantly African American, such as Compton, are now becoming Hispanic communities.
+Many neighborhoods that were once predominantly African American, such as Compton, are now becoming Hispanic communities.

 The United States as a whole has seen a great deal of Hispanic population growth over the last thirty years.
 The Hispanic population of the U.S. has grown from 14.6 million in 1980 to 52 million in 2011, and Hispanics remain concentrated most heavily in Florida and the Southwest.
 Today, 9% of all Hispanics in the country live in Los Angeles County, and it's here that the population has grown the most since 1980.